 ROOTSTALK: When did you move to Iowa?
-How Roberto sustained head injuries in the attack which long have you lived in Anytown?
+How long have you lived in Anytown?

 ROSA: In Iowa...2002?
 In Anytown, I have at least 10 years and a half.
 I have 11 years in the restaurant.
 I used to have my family in Des Moines, and we would come to this business [in Anytown] before we moved.